afonsojramos/afonsojramos.me/src/content/work/ensico.md

 url: "https://ensico.pt/pt/"
 ---

-Collaborated with school teachers to integrate computational thinking into the curriculum for students aged 10-13 across multiple schools, promoting digital literacy and ethics as core components of computer science education.
-Contributed to ENSICO's mission of making computational thinking accessible to all students while utilizing Haskell and other programming tools to introduce fundamental computer science concepts in an engaging manner.
+- Collaborated with school teachers to incorporate computational thinking in the curriculum for students aged 10-13, emphasizing digital literacy and ethics as key aspects of computer science education across various schools.
+- Supported ENSICO's goal of democratizing computational thinking for students by using Haskell and other programming tools to teach foundational computer science ideas in an interactive way.